 Can you imagine a tool that helps you to bring some light into the complex process of comparing and detecting potential energy savings?

-It is DEXMA Detect, a tool that is helping companies to compare the electricity costs of their buildings with similar buildings in their sector.
+It is Spacewell Energy Detect, a tool that is helping companies compare the electricity costs of their buildings with similar buildings in their sector.

-Editor’s Note: Re-edition of an original article written by María Fernández (ex-contributor to DEXMA’s energy efficiency blog).
+Editor’s Note: Re-edition of an original article written by María Fernández (ex-contributor to Spacewell Energy (Dexma) energy efficiency blog).